Our Tasting Impressions

-Certainly this is a novelty - 14 year old sparkling off-dry red - but we not just being cheeky.
-We were blown away by this wine.
-Forget cheap Lambrusco (we love the good stuff) and sparkling Shiraz with cute animals on the label, this is a seriously hand-crafted wine with a remarkable juxtaposition of maturing fruit and tangy, bubbly, snap.
-It drinks drier than its Demi-sec label.
+Certainly this is a novelty - 15+ year old sparkling off-dry red - but we not just being cheeky.
+This is a seriously hand-crafted wine with a remarkable juxtaposition of maturing fruit and tangy, bubbly, snap.
+It drinks dry despite its Demi-sec label.
+It's fully mature and coyly complex.
+We enjoy it with modestly spicy Mexican food or even pizza.

 About this wine